pedrodiniz01/rideshare-app-2024/README.md

 # Potential Improvements And Additional Comments
 - I found the exercise very interesting challenge and fun.
 It provided me with the opportunity to learn a few new things along the way.
 - Unfortunately, I didn't have the desired amount of time to complete the exercise as I had hoped, mainly due to being out of town over the weekend.
-- There's a folder named postman with all the requests used for the application.

 ## Potential Improvements